Metallica, ‘Death Magnetic’ – Album Overview

 In a 2008 interview, James Hetfield explained that this song is about "wolves that hunt through their nightmares and the only way you can get away from them is stay with angels.
 You can't even escape through sleep."
 This was the fifth single released from the album.
-‘All Nightmare Long’ became a fairly standard addition to the World Magnetic setlist, although it didn't debut to a live audience until December 5, 2008 at the Pengrowth Saddledome in Calgary, Alberta.
+"All Nightmare Long" became a fairly standard addition to the World Magnetic setlist, although it didn't debut to a live audience until Dec.
+5, 2008, at the Pengrowth Saddledome in Calgary, Alberta.

-Nominated for Best Hard Rock Performance at the 52nd Annual Grammy Awards, this is the third installment in the ‘Unforgiven’ songs, the first of course appearing on the band's 1991 self-titled album.
-The song stands out as it opens with a piano riff rather than the horn that opened the first two ‘Unforgiven’ tunes.
-It has been played live less than 10 times.
+Nominated for Best Hard Rock Performance at the 52nd Annual Grammy Awards, this is the third installment in the "Unforgiven" songs, the first appearing on the band's 1991 self-titled album.
+The song stands out as it opens with a piano riff rather than the horn that opened the first two "Unforgiven" tunes.
+It has only been played live 10 times.

 Referencing the mode of betrayal between Judas Iscariot and Jesus Christ, "The Judas Kiss" was released as the fourth single from Death Magnetic.
 The song as a whole has a very spiritual feel to it, dealing with the battle between good and evil.
 With lyrics like "Bow down, sell your soul to me, I will set you free, pacify your demons," it seems that evil might be winning the battle.